-The only disadvantage of using the array type is that you will have to use dot instead of \star to multiply (reduce) two tensors (scalar product, matrix vector multiplication etc.).
+Until Python 3.5 the only disadvantage of using the array type was that you had to use dot instead of to multiply (reduce) two tensors (scalar product, matrix vector multiplication etc.).
+Since Python 3.5 you can use the matrix multiplication @ operator.